 The UC Irvine School of Medicine offers a two-year non-ACGME fellowship program, hosted by the Department of Emergency Medicine, which prepares the applicant for certification in the subspecialty of Clinical Informatics.
 We anticipate ACGME accreditation by early 2017.
 More Info>>

-The UC Irvine School of Medicine fellowship in EMS/DMS consists of a one-year or two-year, post-graduate program designed to provide education and experience in out-of-hospital emergency medical systems, disaster medicine, international emergency medicine and the management of public health emergencies.
-During training, the EMS/DMS fellow will have duties and responsibilities not only with the emergency department, but also with the community.
-During the two-year EMS/DMS program, fellows will obtain formal advanced training toward a master's degree. in Public Health, Public Administration, or Business Administration, due to the growing need to understand EMS/DMS in a broader public perspective.
+The UC Irvine School of Medicine fellowship in disaster medical sciences consists of a one-year or two-year, post-graduate program designed to provide education and experience in disaster medicine, international emergency medicine, and the management of public health emergencies.
+During training, the disaster medical sciences fellow will have duties and responsibilities not only with the emergency department, but also within the community.
+The curriculum will be based on the reference text, Koenig and Schultz’s Disaster Medicine: Comprehensive Principles and Practice.
+During the two-year disaster medicine program, fellows will obtain formal advanced training toward a master's degree in Public Health, Public Administration, or Business Administration, due to the growing need to understand disaster medicine in a broader public perspective.
 More Info>>

-The University of California Irvine, Department of Emergency Medicine (EM) is accepting applications for its two-year Faculty Development Fellowship.
-This fellowship has been created for EM residency graduates to prepare them for an academic career.
-Fellows may select an emphasis in multiple scholarly tracks.
+The UC Irvine Health, Department of Emergency Medicine (EM) is accepting applications for its two-year Education & Faculty Development Fellowship.
+This fellowship has been created for EM residency graduates to prepare them for a career in academic medicine.
+This fellowship is open to both US and International graduates.
 More Info>>

 The UC Irvine Emergency Medicine Simulation Fellowship is a one year mentored fellowship that offers advanced training in simulation teaching, curriculum design, educational program implementation, study design, and research for a graduate of an accredited Emergency Medicine residency program.
 A two-year track is available for those applicants in pursuit of an advanced degree.
 More Info>>